How to Use a Cardless ATM: A Step-by-Step Guide

 Thanks to technology, you can often withdraw money from an ATM without a debit card and instead use your cell phone.
 This is good news for those who don’t like to carry around cards or would rather not have to search through their wallets to find the right card when they get to an ATM.

-Cardless withdrawal allows you to use an app to get your cash.
+Cardless withdrawal allows you to use an app (an important part of traditional and online banking these days) to get your cash.
 Cardless ATMs use different types of technology (such as QR codes, NFC, and biometrics) to securely identify an account holder and dispense their cash without the presence of a debit card.
-Below, we’ll take a closer look at how exactly this works.
+Below, take a closer look at how exactly this works.

 Recommended: 12 Mobile Banking Features